Syria emergency fund

-Right now in Syria, 6.5 million people need food to survive.
+This Eid, in Syria, 6.5 million people will need food to survive.
 Medicines are running out.
 Hospitals are being bombed.
 Doctors are working by torchlight.
 With half of all healthcare facilities shut, services are stretched to the brink, diseases can spiral, and the most vulnerable people are put at even greater risk.

 Change lives now, for a better tomorrow

 Help us to support vulnerable families in this critical time, so that they don’t have to choose between having food to eat and staying safe from COVID-19.
-Provide a displaced family with food to last the entire month of Ramadan.
+Provide a displaced family with fresh Qurbani meat to help them to eat well.

 We’ve re-opened Al Imaan Hospital in Idlib, providing critical care to vulnerable people who have fled the violence, and we’re also running a mobile clinic, helping some of the most at-risk and isolated people to access doctors, nurses and midwives, so that we can save the lives of those who can’t travel to hospital.